saicastic/techstore/readme.md

 ### STEP 1 - Install Dependencies and DevDependencies :

 - Now we will download all the dependencies and devdependencies which are required for our project.
-- `npm i bcryptjs multer clodinary dotenv mongoose cors cookie-parser jsonwebtoken stripe`
+- `npm i bcryptjs multer cloudinary dotenv mongoose cors cookie-parser jsonwebtoken stripe`
 - `npm install nodemon --save-dev`

 ### STEP 2 - Create a Server :